cloudfoundry-incubator/kubecf/doc/rfd/rfd/0000/README.md

 this state the scope of the RFD must be clear and well defined.

 Once the discussion converges to a clear understanding of what needs to be done, and either:
-- a reasonable time paasses without raised concerns (1-2 sprints)
+- a reasonable time passes without raised concerns (1-2 sprints)
-- and explicit agreement of more than half of usual contributors then RFD is considered adopted.
+- or there's explicit agreement of more than half of usual contributors then RFD is considered adopted.
 The content of it becomes in effect and the state must be set to ```published```.